Code | Name | Description |

 P | Polygonal | Surface cracks forming closed shapes on the land surface |

-L | Linear | Surface cracks running roughly parallel to each other |
+L | Linear | Surface cracks running roughly parallel to one another |

 I | Irregular | Surface cracks with no discernible pattern |